What’s included in the Jungfrau Winter Hiking and Sledging Pass?

 Seat reservations

-You do not need seat reservations for traveling in the Jungfrau region.
-All you need is your Jungfrau Hiking and Sledging Pass.
 If you prefer to have seat reservations, you need to arrange for them separately.
-Seat reservations are not included in the pass.
+They’re not included in the pass.
 Seat reservations are offered for the trip to Jungfraujoch.

 What to present to on-board staff

-Once you’re on board, you will need to present your Jungfrau Hiking and Sledging Pass (and the discounted ticket if applicable) to the staff upon request.
+Once you’re on board, you will need to present your Jungfrau Winter Hiking and Sledging Pass (and the discounted ticket if applicable) to the staff upon request.
 The ticket controller may want to check your passport as well, to make sure you’re the owner of the pass.

 In the case of cableways, your pass will be checked before you board.